 Explores power/ privilege/ powerlessness and competition/ co-operationView tool »

 Organising your own training for social action?
-Here is a sample of our tools for you to download and use for free.
+Here is a sample of tools that former TTT colleagues developed over the years for you to download and use for free.
 They include workshop activities, group exercises and games.

 You can browse by theme, or View all tools.

 If you’ve found these tools useful or have any feedback about what else you’d like to find here, let us know.

 Basic principles of nonviolent communication and experience using them.View tool »